edenspiekermann/rails-dev-box/README.md

     ...
     vagrant@rails-dev-box:~$

 Port 3000 in the host computer is forwarded to port 3000 in the virtual machine.
 Thus, applications running in the virtual machine can be accessed via localhost:3000 in the host computer.
+This also applies to Port 4567 (Middleman) and Port 5000 (Foreman)

+Once your connected via SSH:

+    client $ cd /host_system_user

+Now you're in your host systems user folder.
+Now you can lookup wherever your git repositories live, cd into a project and you're able bundle and start your app.

 ## What's In The Box